Aare Pilv

-Aare Pilv (born 15 April 1976) is an Estonian poet, literary scholar, translator and critician.
+Aare Pilv (born 15 April 1976) is an Estonian poet, literary scholar, translator and critic.

 Pilv as born in Viljandi.
 He is working as a researcher at Under and Tuglas Literature Centre of the Estonian Academy of Sciences.

 He is a member of the poetry group Erakkond ('The Group of Hermits').
 He is also a member of Estonian Writers' Union and student society Veljesto.